uxlfoundation/oneapi-construction-kit/.github/README.md

       run planned tests for llvm 20: planned_testing_caller_20.yml run planned tests for llvm 21: planned_testing_caller_21.yml
 ```
 These workflows can be tailored to run specific llvm versions (e.g. 19), target lists (e.g. host_x86_64_linux) and test options (e.g. test_sanitizers), etc., by setting the scripted `inputs:` values to `Run planned testing` accordingly.
 See the planned_testing workflow .yml files for examples of current default values and tailoring options.
-With the exception of DPC++ branches (see above) tailored values can only be set directly in workflow config and cannot currently be updated interactively on a per-run basis when called from the web interface (i.e. `workflow_dispatch:`).
+With the exception of DPC++ PRs (see above) tailored values can only be set directly in workflow config and cannot currently be updated interactively on a per-run basis when called from the web interface (i.e. `workflow_dispatch:`).

 ### Planned_testing workflows in forks
 Planned_testing workflows can also be run via `workflow_dispatch:` (manual event trigger) in forks.
 Examples can be found [in this fork](https://github.com/AERO-Project-EU/oneapi-construction-kit/actions?query=event%3Aworkflow_dispatch).